Tanish-26/kodekloude-Enginneer-task-system-administrator-/Configure Local Yum repos.md

 sudo yum repolist

-# enabling and using nre repo that was created
+# enabling and using new repo that was created and installing wget using that repo
 sudo yum install -y --enablerepo="epel_local" wget
 ```